 What are ticks?

-3 most-common fleas and ticks diseases in dogs
+3 most common fleas and ticks diseases in dogs

-- Keep your surroundings clean: If you have pets, it is best to keep fogging your neighborhood to stop the breeding of these insects.
+- Keep your surroundings clean: If you have pets, it is best to keep fogging your neighborhood to stop breeding these insects.
 Use permethrin to get rid of the larvae.
 It is advisable to wear permethrin-treated boots and clothes when going outdoors.